M7-TROJAN/DataBase/Project_5_Online_Store/README.md

 - **Schema.sql**: SQL script to create the database schema, including tables, constraints, and relationships.

 - **insert-data.sql**: SQL script to insert sample data into the database tables to test and validate the database functionality.

+- **Examples.sql**: This File Contains Some Example Queries for Using the OnlineStore Database Schema These queries demonstrate how to perform various operations with the database, such as updating customer information, retrieving orders, calculating sales, and more.
+You can use these examples as a reference to understand and work with the database.

 ## Relational Schema